Alexander Technique in Barcelona for actors, performers, and anyone under pressure.

 Whether you’re stepping onto a stage, into a meeting room, or in front of a camera, performance places demands on your body and mind.
 Many people respond to that pressure by tightening—holding the breath, stiffening the neck, overworking the voice, or trying too hard to “get it right.”

 The problem isn’t a lack of effort.
-It’s often too much of the wrong kind.
+It’s often too much energy going in the wrong direction.

 This is where the Alexander Technique offers something different.